nuree-cit/linux-assignment2-nuree-na/README.md

 - **main** = a script that calls and controls other two scripts.
 1 file:
 - **packages** = a list of package names to install.
-### To run the script
+### To run the script 'main'
-1. Run `main` script.
+- Must be in the directory contains `configRepo`, `installPackage` and `main`.
 - Must use `sudo` privilege.
 - Must provide at least one of the options:
 	- `-i` to install packages:
 		- an argument is required: `FILENAME`
-			- use `packages` file to modify packages to install
+		- `packages` file contains default packages.
+		- user can add, modify and/or delete, this file `packages` or use another file.
 	- `-c` to clone and config repository:
 		- an argument is required: `USERNAME`
 ### Scripts details
 #### `configRepo`
 - This script does two main things: